tonypeng1/moomoo/README.md

 - Green channel enhancement
 - HSV-based color extraction (specialized for colored text on dark backgrounds)
 - Luma (brightness) enhancement
-3. Each processed image is analyzed with EasyOCR
+3. Each processed image is analyzed with `EasyOCR`
 4. If target Chinese terms are found, an SMS alert is sent and a macOS notification is displayed
-5. All activities are logged to ocr_log.txt
+5. All activities are logged to `ocr_log.txt`

 ## Troubleshooting
 - Check `ocr_log.txt` for detailed information about each OCR attempt
 - Ensure the screen coordinates are correctly set for your display
-- Verify your Vonage/Twilio credentials in the `.env` file
+- Verify your Vonage credentials in the `.env` file
 - Make sure `ImageMagick` is properly installed and in your PATH

 ## License